TrialAndErrorOrg/parsers/libs/reoff/reoff-remark/README.md

 You are responsible for making sure that the commands are valid LaTeX and that they can be used in the preamble.

-You need to directly use the remark types here, or you can just put it in raw
+You need to directly use the unified-latex types here, or you can just put it in raw

 ###### Default